i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 - Encrypt the IV and tunnel message(s) using ChaCha20
 - Use 8-byte ``tunnelNonce`` given the lifetime of tunnels
-- Destroy tunnel before 2^(64/2 - 1) messages: 2^31 = 2,147,483,648
+- Use 8-byte monotonically increasing counter for ``tunnelNonce`` encryption

-  - Nonce limit in place to avoid [Sweet32]_ attack on [Blowfish]_
+- Destroy tunnel before 2^(64 - 1) messages: 2^64 - 1 = 18,446,744,073,709,551,615

-  - Nonce limit unlikely to ever be reached, given this would be ~3,579,139 msgs/second for 10 minute tunnels
+  - Nonce limit in place to avoid rollover of the 64-bit counter
-  - Nonce cannot be truncated.
-For shorter nonce, a different method must be used with smaller state space.
+  - Nonce limit exceedingly unlikely to ever be reached, given this would be over ~3,074,457,345,618,258 msgs/second for 10 minute tunnels

 The tunnel's Inbound Gateway (IBGW), processes messages received from another tunnel's Outbound Endpoint (OBEP).